Lynn1515/Agricrafter/README.md

 ## 🆚 2.
 Comparison with Baseline Methods

-We compare Agricrafter with 5 baseline methods on realistic crop growth generation.
-Each column shows the same input scenario; the first row is the output from baseline methods, and the second row is from our Agricrafter.
+We compare Agricrafter with baseline methods on realistic crop growth generation.
+The first row is the output from baseline methods, and the second row is from our Agricrafter.

 <h4 align="center">🔁 Row 1: Baseline Outputs   |   Row 2: Agricrafter (Ours)</h4>